Junyi12138/fpga-traffic-plat/README.md

 Traffic density and road type are set in `test_config.py` as plain Python values (`BASE_INTERVAL`, `MINOR_MULTIPLIER`).
 Edit these, then run `test_runner.py` to generate a new set of test combinations.
 Each run produces a timestamped CSV with car count, journey/wait time (total and max), and throughput per direction.

+## Manual demo (classroom use)

+demo.py is a simple interactive control panel for live demonstration — not for running the automated 27-combination evaluation (test_runner.py does that).
+It lets you manually pulse a single car into any direction, trigger the pedestrian button, or reset the FPGA, one command at a time from the terminal:

+python3 demo.py

+Then type a/b/c/d to send one car to that direction, p for a pedestrian request, r to reset, or q to quit.
+Useful for showing a control strategy running live on the hardware without setting up a full test run.

 ## Writing a control strategy

 A control strategy is a single Verilog module, `traffic_light_extend`, and nothing outside it needs to be touched.
 It must accept `clk_12mhz`, `rst`, `Sa`, `Sb` (merged sensor inputs for the two direction pairs), `Pb` (pedestrian button), and drive `Ga`/`Ya`/`Ra`, `Gb`/`Yb`/`Rb`, `Gp`/`Rp`.
 The port list must stay exactly as-is even if a design doesn't use every signal — leave unused inputs unread, and tie unused outputs to a constant (e.g. `assign Gp = 1'b0;`) rather than dropping the port.